The Complete Shopify Shipping Profile Audit Checklist

 - The General profile has no zones, so customers everywhere see no shipping options.

-- Zones exist but every rate was deleted when a carrier integration was removed — the zone appears in Admin but is functionally dead at checkout.
+- Zones exist but every rate was deleted when a carrier integration was removed.
+The zone appears in Admin but is functionally dead at checkout.

 Step 2: Check for Custom Shipping Profiles